Skip to main content

 Where HIPAA governs the privacy of your data, the Americans with Disabilities Act governs the fairness of its collection and use.
 The ADA’s purpose is to prevent discrimination.
 It starts from the premise that an employer generally cannot require you to undergo a medical examination or answer questions about your health or potential disabilities.

 This is a foundational protection.
 However, the law provides a significant exception for voluntary employee health programs.
-This is the legal gateway through which operate.
+This is the legal gateway through which corporate wellness programs operate.
 The ADA’s central concern is ensuring that these programs are genuinely voluntary and do not penalize individuals based on their health status or ability to participate.

 The ADA scrutinizes the structure of the wellness program itself.
 It asks critical questions.
 Is the incentive to participate so large that it feels coercive, effectively punishing those who decline to share their private health data?
 For an employee struggling to make ends meet, a $1,000 premium reduction might feel less like a reward and more like a mandatory requirement.